A delectable treat consisting of sticky rice, dried fruits, nuts and red bean paste, eight treasure rice pudding is a must-have for Lunar New Year.

 Red Bean Paste, a sweetened paste made of adzuki beans, is used as the filling.
 If time permits, I highly recommend you make your own instead of buying commercially produced ones.
 I have a blog post dedicated to Homemade Red Bean Paste which includes two types of paste: smooth and chunky.
 Both are great for this recipe.

 🛎 Tip: It’s also possible to make eight treasure rice pudding without red bean paste.
 Simply add more dried fruits and nuts between two layers of rice.
+Or use an alternative filling like Black Sesame Paste.

 Making eight treasure rice pudding is easy.
 Different from the approach found in many other recipes, I follow my parents’ technique which doesn’t involve steaming the rice before assembling the bowl.
 There are only three simple steps to follow.
 It always turns out to be a good-looking, delicious dish.